ITensor/Observers.jl/README.md

 ```

-Then, you can use the variables that the functions were stored in to obtain the results:
+You can use the functions themselves to access results, as long as you convert
+them to strings or symbols:

 ```julia
 julia> obs[!, string(iter)]